President Trump's comments on Green Beret charged with murder rile legal experts

 Wife of Green Beret charged with murder speaks outDec.
 18, 201802:45

-VanLandingham told NBC News that her worries about the president’s Sunday announcement extend beyond this specific case.
+VanLandingham told NBC News that her worries about the president’s Sunday Twitter post extend beyond this specific case.

 "If you don’t have rules about how you’re going to engage in conduct on the battlefield, discipline breaks down and you have massive reckless destruction."

-Note: CORRECTION (Dec.
-19, 11:35 a.m.
-ET): An earlier version of this article misspelled the first name of a former Green Beret charged with murder in the 2010 death of a suspected Afghan bomb maker.
-He is Maj.
-Mathew Golsteyn, not Matthew.